 - MES software.
 Performs the manufacturing processes and operations management.

 - MES modules.
 Software components that enable additional functionality.
-The most popular modules are analysis, reporting, quality management, maintenance, etc.
+The most popular modules are analysis, reporting, quality management, downtime management, maintenance, etc.

 - Database management system.
 Stores data retrieved from production floor machines.